Broadly, the topics that interest me are water, wellness and wildlife -- with a healthy dose of wonder in the mix.

-The Twelve Days of Christmas, also known as #twelvetide, is a holiday tradition that begins 25 December and ends 5 January, inclusive.
+The Twelve Days of Christmas, also known as #twelvetide, is a holiday tradition that begins December 25th and ends January 5th.

 Most traditions of the Twelve Days of Christmas have been nearly forgotten in the United States.
-The commercial calendar encourages the error that the Twelve Days of Christmas terminate on Christmas Day and therefore begin on 14 December. #Twelvetide gets started on Christmas Day.
+The commercial calendar encourages the error that the Twelve Days of Christmas terminate on Christmas Day and therefore begin on 14 December.
+Actually, #twelvetide gets started on Christmas Day.

 On the 1st day of #twelvetide we did a beach cleanup!
 Water is life.
 Water is medicine.